paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2002-06-01-dissertation.md

 {% render 'photos' with figures.19
   caption: '<cite>Richard Whiteley</cite>.
 (Channel 4/Spin, 1999)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 The first reworking of the idents, designed in-house and by Static 2358, played about more with the logo, moving it horizontally across the screen whilst flipping it about, spinning it around, blurring or distorting it before returning it to its standard position — reminiscent of the launch idents of 1982.

 {% render 'photos' with figures.20a
   caption: '<cite>Red</cite>.
 (Channel 4/Static 2358, 1999)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.20b
   caption: '<cite>Purple</cite>.
 (Channel 4/Static 2358, 1999)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.20c
   caption: '<cite>Green</cite>.
 (Channel 4/Static 2358, 1999)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 New captions for programme start times were introduced, where four squares were centred on screen, the first three containing an image relating to the programme, whilst the last contained the 4 in its square.
 It was also around this time that idents for use during daytime were introduced, and saw the square coloured to complement its background (an orange square on blue, and red on green).

 {% render 'photos' with figures.21,
   caption: 'All presentation carried the logo in the same position on screen.'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 The latest update saw some narrative elements added, with the vertical lines being created by vapour trails, the movement of water, the beating of a heart, coloured lights and sound waves.
 Again the logo became more involved within the ident, and whilst still remaining in the same position on screen, it mimicked the action taking place behind it.

 {% render 'photos' with figures.22
   caption: '<cite>Ripples</cite>.
 (Channel 4/Spin, 2002)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.23
   caption: 'The latest update to Channel 4’s on screen image shows the versatility of the original lines concept.
 Shown here are the idents <cite>Waveforms</cite>, <cite>Slots</cite>, <cite>Vapour Trails</cite> and <cite>Film</cite>.'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 In retrospect, Channel 4 made a mistake in some ways with its over eagerness to compete with Channel 5, a channel that had a very populist output at odds with Channel 4’s.
 It was admitted later that the connections identity was rushed out ahead of the Channel 5 launch, and by the end of the decade returned to an identity close to that of 1982 with a strong involvement of colour and movement.